franceslinyc/franceslinyc.github.io/projects.markdown

 permalink: /projects/
 ---

-This page contains a list of projects with applications in and outside of coursework.
+This page contains a course and noncourse projects.

 #### Overview
 Topics include (from most recent to oldest):

-- temporal and spatio-temporal point processes
+- temporal and spatio-temporal point/stochastic processes
 - big data
 - computing and simulation
 - GLM